ssthakar/dotfiles/README.md

-## A repo to track dotfiles across different machines.
+## A repo to track dotfiles across different machines using GNU-Stow.

 ### Currently tracks:
 * neovim